rapid7/insightconnect-plugins/checkphish/help.md

 # Key Features

-* Perform a scan and retrive scan results for potentially malicious URLs
+* Perform a scan and retrieve scan results for potentially malicious URLs

 # Requirements